OpenHFT/Chronicle-Map/README.md

 ### Reconciliation
-If two ( or more nodes ) receive a change to their maps for the same key but different values, say by a user of the maps, calling the put(key,value).
-Then, initially each node will update its local store and each local store will hold a different value, but the aim of multi master replication is to provide eventual consistency across the nodes.
-So, with multi master when ever a node is changed it will notify the other nodes of its change.
+If two ( or more nodes ) receive a change to their maps for the same key but different values, say by a user of the maps, calling the put(key,value), then, initially each node will update its local store and each local store will hold a different value.
+The aim of multi master replication is to provide eventual consistency across the nodes.
+So, with multi master whenever a node is changed it will notify the other nodes of its change.
 We will refer to this notification as an event.
 The event will hold a timestamp indicating the time the change occurred, it will also hold the state transition, in this case it was a put with a key and value.